Discovering the Network Granger Causality in Large Vector Autoregressive Models: Two Empirical Applications

 We estimate a VAR(1) model.
 The asymptotic and bootstrap thresholds for the $t$-ratios with $q=0.05$ were 2.88 and 4.41, respectively.
-Here we summarize the result with the bootstrap threshold in Figure \ref{figure:nwFREDMDq05bts} as a network Granger causality diagram.
-The result with the asymptotic threshold is reported in Supplementary Materials.
+Here we summarize the result with Procedure \ref{proc:boot} in Figure \ref{figure:nwFREDMDq05bts} as a network Granger causality diagram.
+The result with Procedure \ref{proc:asy} is reported in Supplementary Material.
 The nodes represent the variables, and their colors show the eight categories.
 The size of a node indicates the number of variables it significantly predicts; the larger the node size, the more variables it can predict.
-The arrows show the direction of the Granger causality; if $y_{1}$ can significantly predicts $y_{2}$, $y_{1}\rightarrow y_{2}$.
+The arrows show the direction of the Granger causality.
 The self-lag effects are excluded in the figure.
 The main dynamic inter-relations are clustered within the groups, yet interesting interlinkages between the variable groups are observed.
 In particular, Price variables are clustered together, and eleven price variables are caused by variable 112, \textit{Real M2 Money Supply}.
 Price variable 94, \textit{Crude Oil}, also Granger-causes seven other price variables.
 Finally, \textit{Real Manufactures and Trade Industries Sales} (variable 49) Granger-cause three producer price indices (variables 90,\ 91,\ 92).
 These findings make a lot of sense from an economic point of view.
-In addition, it is easy to identify the variables which cause many other variables (many edges come out from the node) and those which are caused by many other variables (the node surrounded by many pointing arrows); see the \textit{Housing} variable cluster, for example.
+In addition, it is easy to identify the variables that cause many other variables (many edges come out from the node) and those which are caused by many other variables (the node surrounded by many pointing arrows); see the \textit{Housing} variable cluster, for example.